 This is not going to be an article about whether or not Die Hard is a Christmas movie.
 So for those of you who are not interested in reading another long list of reasons as to why it is, feel free to breathe a sigh of relief.
 Instead, this is just going to be about Die Hard, which opened in theaters on July 15, 1988, and its thirtieth anniversary as a film that forever revolutionized the action-film genre, made Bruce Willis into a household name, and made everyone in Hollywood attempt and keep attempting to replicate its success ever since.

-Die Hard tells the story of John McClane (Bruce Willis), an eleven-year veteran of the New York Police Department who has flown down to Los Angeles to spend Christmas with his two children, Lucy and John Jr. (who would go on to grow up and appear in future sequels in the forms of Mary Elizabeth Winstead and Jai Courtney) and his estranged wife, Holly (Bonnie Bedelia), who didn’t receive nearly enough support from John for her increasing success in the corporate workforce with the Nakatomi Corporation and has been living in Los Angeles for the last six months.
-John agrees to meet Holly at her office located at Nakatomi Plaza, a forty-story skyscraper where her company holiday party is being held, and before they can make any attempts at patching things up between the two of them, the holiday party is rudely interrupted by a highly-trained, heavily-armed group of terrorists led by the ruthless and charismatic Hans Gruber (who opposes being referred to as a terrorist and is played by the late, great Alan Rickman).
+John McClane (Bruce Willis) is an eleven-year veteran of the New York Police Department who has flown down to Los Angeles to spend Christmas with his two children, Lucy and John Jr. (who would go on to grow up and appear in future sequels in the forms of Mary Elizabeth Winstead and Jai Courtney) and his estranged wife, Holly (Bonnie Bedelia), who didn’t receive nearly enough support from John for her increasing success in the corporate workforce with the Nakatomi Corporation and has been living in Los Angeles for the last six months.
+John agrees to meet Holly at her office located at Nakatomi Plaza, a forty-story skyscraper where her company holiday party is being held, and before they can make any attempts at patching things up between the two of them, the holiday party is rudely interrupted by a highly-trained and heavily-armed group of terrorists led by the ruthless and charismatic Hans Gruber (who opposes being referred to as a terrorist, and is played by the late, great Alan Rickman).
 Their plan: take everyone at the party hostage, break into the Nakatomi Corporation’s vault, steal $640 million in negotiable bearer bonds that are kept inside the vault, and then destroy the building with lots and lots and lots of C-4 plastic explosive in order to distract anyone and everyone as they escape to Gangsta’s Paradise with their ill-gotten gains.
 And the plan starts off very smoothly, with Hans and his crew holding everyone captive: Holly, her boss Joe Takagi (James Shigeta), her obnoxious, cocaine-addicted colleague, Harry Ellis (Hart Bochner), and everyone else who works for the Nakatomi Corporation.
 The only person who’s not being held captive along with everyone else: John McClane, who finds himself springing into action, barefoot and partially undressed, armed with only his pistol, and doing everything possible to keep himself, Holly, and every other hostage alive while trying to figure out how to take down twelve dangerous terrorists all by himself.

 As expected with any novel that is adapted into a film, there are some notable differences between Die Hard and the novel that inspired it, Nothing Lasts Forever by Roderick Thorp.
 For one thing, the novel’s protagonist is named Joe Leland and not John McClane, is older and a World War II vet who is trying to repair his relationship with his daughter and not his wife, and Hans Gruber is actually Anton “Little Tony The Red” Gruber.
 Hell, we almost got John McClane/Joe Leland being played by Frank Sinatra, as the original novel was a sequel to The Detective, which Sinatra starred in and who was contracted to receive and review any offer by 20th Century Fox for any planned sequels.
 (Seeing as how he was seventy years old when Die Hard was being developed, he naturally turned the film down) As for any other similarities and differences, the good people at Wikipedia have that covered: